Thanksgiving Dinner: Preparing for That Special Meal While Summer Gardening

 Our summer garden if filled with squash and we eat some form of yellow squash and zucchini almost nightly during the gardening season.
 But, we still have squash – what to do with it?
 Here is an idea... make a delectable squash casserole ready to pull out, heat and put on your Thanksgiving table.

-Making your own squash casserole is a serious cost savings.
+Making your own squash casserole is a serious cost saving.
 At my local casserole shop, a squash casserole that serves ten to twelve people costs $33.00.
 I can make the same casserole for less than $5.00.
-Talk about a cost savings on my Thanksgiving dinner budget!
+Talk about cost savings on my Thanksgiving dinner budget!
 And, because we have many dishes, I don’t necessarily need to double the recipe to feed twenty people.
 During the summer, if you don’t grow your own, squash is inexpensive.
 Plan now to make your own squash casserole for your Thanksgiving dinner.

 My family loves creamed corn; it has become a Thanksgiving staple, but if you have to buy corn from the grocery store in November the best price you can get is about 2 ears for $1.00.
 Considering it takes about 20 ears of corn, that is $10.00 that I would have to add to my Thanksgiving dinner budget.
 Instead, I harvest corn from my summer garden and pre-cook the creamed corn.
 Cost of growing and cooking my own corn—about $1.00, a $9.00 savings.
 An added bonus is that I don’t have to actually make that dish the day before the holiday, which saves me time!
 All I have to do is thaw the pre-cooked corn and warm it up.
 It really does taste like it just came out of the garden.